opnsense/docs/source/manual/gui.rst

 Quick Navigation
 ----------------
-A faster way to navigate trough the gui is by using the quick navigation/search box on the upper right corner of the screen.
+A faster way to navigate trough the GUI is by using the quick navigation/search box on the upper right corner of the screen.
 Either click on it or hit tab to select it.

-The search field is a type-a-head field, meaning that it will guess what you are looking for and fill up while typing.
-Hit enter or click on an option to select and navigate directly to the right page.
+The search field is a type-ahead field, meaning that it will guess what you are looking for and fill up while typing.
+Hit Enter or click on an option to select and navigate directly to the right page.

 .. image:: images/quick-navigation.png